R.M.L.I. Gosport F.C.

-RMLI Gosport F.C. were a successful army football club based in Gosport, Hampshire.
+RMLI Gosport F.C. were an army football club based in Gosport, Hampshire.

 History

 The club were formed in the early 1900s as the football team of the Royal Marine Light Infantry - based at Forton Army Barracks in Gosport.

-During this time there were a number of short-lived regimental sides from the military playing in the Hampshire League and various cup competitions, but this long running outfit were by far the most successful.
+During this time there were a number of short-lived regimental sides from the military playing in the Hampshire League and various cup competitions, but they were the most successful.